 Finding the right florist and choosing the perfect flowers for your wedding can involve a long journey.
 Hampshire-based sustainable flower farmers The Real Flower Company want to simplify the process of choosing wedding flowers by launching a new ‘ready-to-wear’ bouquet collection.
-We caught up with their multi-award-winning head florist Jay Archer, who has created flowers for more than 600 weddings and events, to discover the best flowers and colour palettes for a summer wedding.
+We caught up with their multi-award-winning head florist Jay Archer, who has created flowers for more than 600 weddings and events, to discover the best flowers and color palettes for a summer wedding.

 Peonies: The English peony season runs from mid-May until early July and Coral Charm peonies make the perfect statement flower for an early- to mid-summer bridal bouquet.